 Forwarding request for mail

 And one final tip: To ensure that mail is not lost after the end of the rental period, it is best to give the Deutsche Post a forwarding order.
 You can book this service online (subject to a fee).

 City-Wohnen is the mediating agency.
 We are not lessors.

-Please note that City-Wohnen is not a lessor, does not own apartments and does not furnish apartments.
-Equipment and cleanliness are always the responsibility of the lessors.
+Please note that City-Wohnen is not a lessor.
+Equipment and cleanliness are always the responsibility of the lessees and lessors.